bmorris3/batman/docs/tutorial.rst

 Tutorial
 ============
-In this tutorial, we'll go through ``batman``'s functionality in more detail than in the :ref:`quickstart`.
+In this tutorial, we'll go through ``robin``'s functionality in more detail than in the :ref:`quickstart`.
 First let's initialize a model with nonlinear limb darkening:

 Initializing the model
 ----------------------
 ::

-	import batman
+	import robin
 	import numpy as np
 	import matplotlib as plt

-	params = batman.TransitParams()	      #object to store transit parameters params.t0 = 0. 			      #time of inferior conjunction
+	params = robin.TransitParams()	      #object to store transit parameters params.t0 = 0. 			      #time of inferior conjunction
 	params.per = 1.			      #orbital period
 	params.rp = 0.1			      #planet radius (in units of stellar radii)